dhruv-suraj/Mario/README.md

 # Mario
-Basics of html used to create a homepage
+Basics of html and css used to create a homepage